|

 the check has been issued but not yet endorsed at the time of the IW/claimant’s

-death, BWC will seek to have the check returned.
+death, the LSS CSS will seek to have the check returned; and

 c.
 If

-the check is returned, BWC will reissue the check payable to the estate of the
+the check is returned, the LSS CSS will reissue the check payable to the estate

 6. If